text-machine-lab/uml_nlp_class_2020/env_setup.md

 Essentially, we need edit the ssh client config file, located in your home dir: `~/.ssh/config`.
 This file contains configurations options that are going to be used while connecting to a specific server.
+Note that this is a file on your local machine (your laptop).

 Open this file in your favourite editor (or create it if it does not exists) and type the following:
 ```